 No matter where you are in the world or if you have snow or not, it’s still fun to pretend!
 Create a beautiful, snowy display in your classroom with this winter art project.

 I love the simplicity of this winter wonderland art activity.
 It requires only a few simple materials that are easy to come by.
 It allows for self-expression and creativity.
-Most importantly, students enjoy the activity and it makes for a beautiful display.
+Most importantly, students enjoy the activity, and it makes for a beautiful display.

-We start by drawing outlines using different colours.
+Start by drawing outlines using different colors.

-Once the picture has been filled in, it is time to add the “snow”.
+Once the picture has been filled in, it is time to add the “snow.”

-I pour white paint in small containers (I use recycled yogurt cups).
+Pour white paint in small containers (I use recycled yogurt cups).
 A simple trick to adding the “snow” is using Q-Tips to dab in white paint.

-I instruct my students to think about how snow falls on things.
-It does not fall off of things right away and end up on the ground.
+Instruct students to think about how snow falls on things.
+It does not fall off of things right away and ends up on the ground.
 Snow collects on roofs, ledges, treetops, and more.